LSSTDESC/DC2-production/scripts/README_merge_truth_per_tract.md

 Please follow Steps 1-4 of [`README_write_gcr_to_parquet.md`](README_write_gcr_to_parquet.md)
 to prepare the necessary environment.
-The remaining of this README will assume you have followed these steps.
+The remainder of this README will assume you have followed these steps.

 ## Generate tract-partitioned truth catalogs